-A recent study in the UK has shown travelling with a dog in the car makes drivers more likely to drive with greater care.
+Travelling with a dog in the car makes drivers more likely to drive with greater care, according to a UK study.
 It even reduces stress behind the wheel.

-The study revealed that our four-legged friends help their owners to drive more safely, with over half (54 per cent) of dog-owning motorists admitting that they drive more carefully with their furry companions in the car with them.
+The study revealed that our four-legged friends help their owners to drive more safely, with more than half (54 per cent) of dog-owning motorists admitting they drive more carefully with their furry companions in the car.

 The influence of having a pet pooch onboard may be even more pronounced among younger drivers.
-Recognised as among the most at-risk age group on UK roads, over two thirds (69 per cent) of motorists aged 18–24 said they drive more carefully with their dog in the car.
+Recognised as among the most at-risk age group on UK roads, more than two thirds (69 per cent) of motorists aged 18-24 say they drive more carefully with their dog in the car.

 Older drivers are less concerned.
-Among the over-55s, 42 per cent said travelling with their dogs makes them drive in a more cautious manner.
+Among the over-55s, 42 per cent say travelling with their dogs makes them drive in a more cautious manner.

 Don’t let Fido sit on your lap, especially if you’re driving

 As well as driving more cautiously, the presence of a dog in the car also appears to benefit mental health by reducing drivers’ stress levels.
-This could even help ease road rage for some motorists as over a third of drivers (35 per cent) said that they feel calmer at the wheel if their dog is travelling in the car with them.
+This could even help ease road rage for some motorists as over a third of drivers (35 per cent) say they feel calmer at the wheel if their dog is in the car with them.

 Despite dogs being unlikely heroes in helping people drive more carefully, some motorists are still unaware of the laws around travelling with dogs in the car.